AdamKyle/flare/resources/info/tips/section-1.md

 There is a special location for each [plane](/information/planes).
 Shadow Plane is the only plane that has the same drops as Special locations and stronger monsters.

 Shadow plane will not drop gems, but it's special location will.
 For now lets focus on what we were doing, getting a faction title!

+*Wait what are gems?* Child.
+Wait, we shall get to that.
+I promise.

 Once you have decided what to do with your gear, lets go back to auto battling, you may be able to fight harder critters, so do the list trick again, pick up from where you last left off and continue down the monster list - remember, you want to one shot kill the enemy.
 Once you have it, continue auto battling with that new monster selected.